Examples of Possible Careers*

 The Nutrition major includes the following optional concentration:

-Dietetic Internship concentration: Accreditation Council for Education in Nutrition and Dietetics (ACEND)
+The Dietetic Internship concentration is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 - Upper level, undergraduate coursework in biochemistry, physiology and advanced nutrition

 - Didactic Program in Dietetics (DPD) verification statement (required for Dietetic Internship concentration only)